AMB-technology-playground/depthai-experiments/gen2-camera-demo/README.md

 These areas will be improved with `extended = True`, however Extended Disparity and Subpixel cannot operate both at the same time.

+### Debug

+Press "s" in order to create a new folder within `depthai-experiments/gen2-camera-demo` containing all images and the point cloud (if activated).